 Intelligence — Intelligence is the ability to accomplish complex goals.

 I’ve come to use this definition put forth by Max Tegmark in his book Life 3.0: Being Human in the Age of Artificial Intelligence.
 It is both broad enough to include those activities shared by human and non-human animals as well as by computers and not so broad as to get into questions of consciousness or sentience³.
-Intelligence cannot be measured using one criteria, or scored using a single metric like I.Q. because intelligence is not a single dimension.
+Intelligence cannot be measured using one criteria or scored using a single metric like I.Q. because intelligence is not a single dimension.
 In the Wired article The Myth of a Superhuman AI, Kevin Kelly states “‘smarter than humans’ is a meaningless concept.
 Humans do not have general purpose minds, and neither will AIs.”
 There are cognitive activities at which certain animals perform better than us and some that machines do better than us.
 This is a good reminder that evolution isn’t a ladder and we’re not at the top of it.
 Evolution creates adaptations that are best suited for particular circumstances.

 Artificial Narrow Intelligence (ANI) — Intelligence that is specialized in accomplishing a single or narrow goal.

 This is the type of AI we are used to today.
 Google Search, Amazon Alexa, Apple Siri, nearly all airline ticketing systems, and countless additional products and services are using AI to identify people and objects in photos, translate language (written and spoken), master games (chess, Jeopardy, Go, and videogames), drive cars, and more.
 We come into contact with this type of AI every day and, for the most part, it doesn’t seem very magical.
-For the most part these sorts of AI can only do one thing well and they have emerged slowly during the past few decades.
+For the most part, these sorts of AI can only do one thing well and they have emerged slowly during the past few decades.
 Many of these now seem mundane.

 MarI/O is made of neural networks & genetic algorithms that have learned to kick butt at Super Mario World.